From an English spite palace to a Medieval getaway, see how time has ravaged these abandoned fortresses.

 It might look dainty compared to other castles, but Castle Stalker is still a sight to behold.

-Located on a tiny island off the west coast of Scotland, Castle Stalker is suffused with the tumultuous history of Scotland.
-According to the estate’s website, the castle may have originally belonged to the aristocratic MacDougall family which ruled as the lords of the area in 1320.
+Located on a tiny island off the west coast of Scotland, Castle Stalker represents the tumultuous early history of Scotland.
+According to the estate’s website, the castle may have originally belonged to the aristocratic MacDougall family, which ruled as the lords of the area in 1320.

 Much of the castle's architecture was believed to have been built by Sir John Stewart.
 During their reign, the Stewarts were plagued with scandals of illegitimate offspring and burdened by a bloody feud with the MacDougalls.
 The Stewarts and MacDougalls later battled it out once and for all in 1468 on the mainland area opposite of the castle's island.